phplrt/docs/basics/best-practice.md

 }
 ```

-The explicit return type does the same for everything that does not read
-docblocks: an IDE, an `instanceof` check, and PHP itself.
-Narrowing `mixed`
-down to a class is a legal override, and it fails loudly the day a reducer
-starts returning something else.
+The property is typed by the contract rather than by the runtime, which is
+why the assertion is there: `ParserInterface` promises `parse()` alone.
+`$this->lexer` reads the same way, for a token stream without a parse.

 ## Widen The Input If You Want To